Guides/Keyboards·intermediate·6 min read

 Top mount

-Plate screws into the top half of the case.
-Some flex, balanced sound.
-The traditional enthusiast choice.
+The plate screws into the top of the case.
+Some flex and a balanced sound.
+A longtime enthusiast choice.

 Gasket mount